EMP White LogoErin Morrison Photography Logo

 Embrace That S**t

 There has been a “problem” at every wedding we have ever photographed.
-Hair and makeup ran late, the zipper on a bridesmaid’s dress broke, and rings were misplaced.
+Hair and makeup ran late, a bridesmaid’s zipper broke, and rings were misplaced.
 But minor problems don’t have to ruin your day, and neither does the rain.
 There is literally nothing that you can do to change the weather, so my words to you are this: embrace that s**t.
 If you stay in the moment and roll with the weather, you’ll be able to look back on your wedding day with fond memories.

-Create A Back-up Plan
+Create A Backup Plan

-Add a Room.
+• Add a Room.
 If your reception location is adjacent to an indoor venue, you may consider renting out a room in case of a torrential downpour.

-Change the Wedding Ceremony Location.
+• Change the Wedding Ceremony Location.
 If you have chosen a wedding venue with an indoor option, then this is the one for you!

 Trust Your Photographer

-Covered Spaces.
-At nearly every wedding venue there is a covered walkway, courtyard, porch, or tree that we can place you and your partner under.
+• Covered Spaces.
+At nearly every wedding venue, there is a covered walkway, courtyard, porch, or tree that we can place you and your partner under.
 We will look for spaces that offer shelter and natural light.

-Umbrella-ella-ella.
+• Umbrella-ella-ella.
 Clear umbrellas are going to be your friend.
 Grab some up in your town, or snag some off Amazon!

 Hire Professional Wedding Vendors

 Dwelling on the hiccups is literally a death wish for a wedding.
-Well, you can’t say that Erin!
+Well, you can’t say that, Erin!
 It didn’t rain on your wedding day!
 You’re right.
 It didn’t.
 But guess what?
-It rained and rained and rained for days about three weeks before my wedding day, which caused the Nashville Flood.
+It rained and rained and rained for days, about three weeks before my wedding day, which caused the Nashville Flood.
 Three weeks before my wedding day, my entire wedding venue was underwater.

 The flood was a major last-minute challenge.
 Obviously!
 But guess what?
 The wedding vendors that I hired were already on the ball.
 They called around to numerous other locations in the Nashville area, and in no time, my wedding day was saved.
 If you find yourself facing last-minute weather challenges, your amazing wedding vendors will be your lifeline.
-So it’s crucial that you find the right people for your day.
+So you must find the right people for your day.

-KNOXVILLE WEDDING PHOTOGRAPHER | KNOXVILLE ENGAGEMENT PHOTOGRAPHER | KNOXVILLE FAMILY PHOTOGRAPHER | SMOKY MOUNTAIN PHOTOGRAPHER
+KNOXVILLE WEDDING PHOTOGRAPHER | KNOXVILLE ENGAGEMENT PHOTOGRAPHER | KNOXVILLE FAMILY PHOTOGRAPHER | SMOKY MOUNTAIN PHOTOGRAPHER| LGBTQIA+ Friendly

-Natural light + honest photographer for all humans.
+Natural light + honest photographer for ALL humans.

 Knoxville, Tennessee